Here are 10 critical House races to watch in November

 Democrats have held the seat representing Rhode Island’s 2nd Congressional District for more than 20 years, but Republicans have a decent chance to win it this year.

-A Suffolk University-Boston Globe poll released Tuesday showed Fung leading Magaziner by 8 points, 45 percent to 37 percent, while 13 percent said they were undecided.
+A Suffolk University-Boston Globe poll released Tuesday showed Fung leading Magaziner by 8 points, 45% to 37%, while 13% said they were undecided.
 Five percent said they would support an independent candidate.
 Cook Political Report rates the contest as a toss-up, indicating it could be a key pickup opportunity for Republicans in retaking control of the House.

 “Magaziner’s opponent’s a quality opponent,” House Majority Leader Steny Hoyer admitted while speaking to reporters last month before the House recess.
 “I think Magaziner’s going to beat him.
 But, you know, he’s the mayor of a town, he’s pretty popular, and he’s not an extremist.
 Not every Republican is an extremist, don’t get me wrong.
 But in the Republican Party, it’s a dwindling number.”